 I’ve spent my entire career as an analyst and writer covering the clean energy transition.
-Starting with non-profit environmental advocacy and a subsequent graduate education in energy policy and business at Columbia University, I went on to map out the impacts of Obama-era energy policies for Fortune 500 companies as well as startups as a consultant before making my own transition to the world of marketing, where I’ve helped clean energy innovators of every size tell their stories.
+Starting with non-profit environmental advocacy and a subsequent graduate education in energy policy and business at Columbia University, I went on to map out the impacts of Obama-era energy policies for Fortune 500 companies as well as startups as a consultant.
+In recent years, I've been splitting time between policy consulting and public relations, where I’ve helped clean energy innovators of every size tell their stories.

-I’ve collected some of my recent writing below, covering solar, batteries, smart grid, emissions monitoring, and more for GTM Creative Strategies and other renewable energy and climate tech clients.
+I’ve collected some of my recent writing below, covering solar, batteries, smart grid, hydrogen, and more for FP Analytics, Canary Media, Kiterocket, Antenna and other clean energy-focused publications and PR agencies.
 It’s been a wild ride, and I can't wait to see where this industry and my work go next.

 I’m always open to taking on interesting new projects, reach out: j.f.atkinson -at- gmail.com.

 Excerpt: Governments and businesses around the world are increasingly concerned about the resilience of critical minerals supply chains.
 While they may seem obscure, critical minerals play a vital role in the manufacturing of many modern technologies and essential products, including semiconductors, jet engines, electric vehicles, hydrogen electrolyzers, and wind turbines...

 Multiple key industries within Washington State’s high-tech economy are dependent on these critical minerals, including transportation, zero-carbon electricity, tech and data centers, and aerospace and defense.
 This makes Washington state comparatively more dependent on these supply chains than many other states, with direct impacts on its economy and environmental goals.

 Critical Minerals Considerations for a Pacific Northwest Hydrogen Hub

 Client: FP Analytics/JCDREAM